 TGaz Editor: Modify the text in P162L11-16

-Secure ranging field: A Secure ranging waveform composed by 384* NCB -BPSK modulated channel symbols, The modulated symbols are based on bit sequences of length 384*NCB which are taken from the binary pseudo-random sequence SECURE_TRN_SEQUENCE in the TXVECTOR parameters as defined in Table 40.
-Each group of 384*NCB is taken consecutively without overlap from the sequence.
-Constellation mapper maps the sequence of Bits to constellation points; see section 29.4.5.2.4;
+Secure ranging field: A Secure ranging waveform composed of 384* NCB -π/2-BPSK modulated channel symbols.
+The modulated symbols are based on bit sequences of length 384*NCB which are taken from the binary pseudo-random sequence SECURE_TRN_SEQUENCE in the TXVECTOR parameters as defined in Table (#1010) 43 (TXVECTOR and RXVECTOR parameters).
+Each group of 384*NCBbits is taken consecutively without overlap from the sequence.
+The constellation mapper maps the sequence of bits to constellation points; see subclause 29.5.9.5.1;